nicolasdespres/respect/README.md

 $ bundle install
 ```

-Finally, you can start using it in your program like this:
+Finally, you can start validate JSON document in your program like this:

 ```ruby
 require 'respect'